 - Home equity lines of credit

 There’s one kind of loan you can’t get — a reverse mortgage.
-And that’s just as well because money expert Clark Howard doesn’t recommend them.
+And that’s just as well because they’re bad for your wallet.

 Meanwhile, the Costco mortgage program only requires a 3% down-payment.